-The Interior Design, Associate in Applied Arts degree program prepares students to work in one of the vast array of jobs in the design industry or transfer to a baccalaureate program.
+The Interior Design, Associate in Applied Arts degree program prepares students to work in one of the vast array of jobs in the design industry or transfer to a four-year program.

 Students in this program are required to complete a minimum of 70 credits of coursework, which includes 52 credits in core program courses and electives and 18 general education credits.

 Additional electives are available for those students wishing to broaden their knowledge, update skills, and gain experience for an occupational edge over competition.

 The Interior Design department currently offers three certificate programs.
 These programs are aimed at interior design majors and returning professionals who are seeking advanced skills in specialized areas.

 Interior Design Computer Applications

 The Interior Design Computer Applications, Certificate prepares students for computer support jobs in the design industry.

 The certificate requires a minimum of 23 credits of design prerequisites and a wide array of computer courses including 2D AutoCAD drafting, 3dsMax 3D modeling, Photoshop, Sketch-up, Revit, and 20-20.

 The Interior Design Lighting.
 Certificate prepares students for a support job in the lighting industry.
 Students focus on lighting fundaments, new technology, various applications, and graphic communication methods required in the design industry.